 Additionally, even if you don’t work out regularly, tight bras and tops can irritate your skin, causing chafing and irritation that leads to pimples.
 So make sure you’re wearing the kind of bra that perfectly fits your tits.

 Another unexpected cause of breast acne: your hair.
 If you’re rocking long mermaid locks that happen to graze your breasts, you could be unknowingly transferring oils or product buildup to your ta-tas.
 Weird, but easily fixed by keeping your hair away from your chest as much as you can.

 4You’re using irritating products

 Any products that you use on your chest can irritate your skin and cause breakouts.
-This includes everything from sunscreen to to body moisturizer to body makeup.
+This includes everything from sunscreen, to body moisturizer, to body makeup.
 The more you pack on the products, the more likely you are to see some pimples on your breasts.
-Be sure to use oil-free, non-comedogenic products so as not to clog your pores.
+Be sure to use oil-free, non-comedogenic products so you don’t clog your pores.

 5You’re sweating a lot

 As the temperatures warm up, you may find yourself dealing with night sweats, which can absolutely cause you to break out on your breasts.
 Be sure to sleep in breathable fabrics, and wash your sheets and pillow regularly to avoid the buildup of grime from night sweats.